 While energy market governance has been reviewed several times since the NEM was created, its fitness for purpose to meet Australia's decarbonisation goal of 43% by 2030 and 82% renewables by 2030 has never been evaluated.
-Crucially for the purposes of this report, the NEM is estimated to have 69GW of rooftop storage and 31GW, three quarters of NEM storage will be BTM "coordinated DER storage" by 2050 according to AEMO's step change scenario in its 2022 Integrated System Plan.120 Energy market governance needs to enable rapid change to meet all these goals and to help Australians make the most of the significant opportunities presented by DER.
+Crucially for the purposes of this report, the NEM is estimated to have 69GW of rooftop storage and 31GW, three quarters of NEM storage will be BTM "coordinated DER storage" by 2050 according to AEMO's step change scenario in its 2022 Integrated System Plan.
+Plan

 A rigorous review is needed given that the recent record of energy market institution action on DER integration reveals some shortcomings.
-For example, AEMO encouraged the South Australian government to introduce solar cut-off regulation without appropriate technical analysis of alternative options, economic analysis of costs and benefits or consultation, including with consumer organisations.121 AEMO is still pressing ahead with solar cut-offs without examination of alternatives as outlined in its engineering roadmap.122 AEMO designed a DER register without the provision to record EV charging installations, and has not yet amended it.
+For example, AEMO encouraged the South Australian government to introduce solar cut-off regulation without appropriate technical analysis of alternative options, economic analysis of costs and benefits or consultation, including with consumer organisations.
+121 AEMO is still pressing ahead with solar cut-offs without examination of alternatives as outlined in its engineering roadmap.
+122 AEMO designed a DER register without the provision to record EV charging installations, and has not yet amended it.